OML-Team/open-metric-learning/README.md

 </details>

-If you want to train your model in the DDP regime (Distributed Data Parallel), you only need to slightly change 3 lines of code in the example below.
+If you want to train your model in the DDP regime (Distributed Data Parallel), you only need to slightly change only few lines of code in the example below.

 <details>
 <summary>Training + Validation [Lightning Distributed]</summary>